 In the old good days, when the PSTN was rocking, people only had one phone line (or two if they could afford it).
-This means that regardless of who called who or how many phone extensions your home had, there could only be one call.
+This means that there could only be one call regardless of who called who or how many phone extensions your home had.
 Some VoIP Service owners find that translating the same behaviour to customers who come from PSTN may be the best approach, after all, they are not used to all the goodies VoIP offers.
-Personally, I find that as the right approach.
-You just skip all the drama trying to explain someone the different call flows.
+I find that the right approach.
+You skip all the drama trying to explain the different call flows to someone.
 Keep it simple.

 I will explain here how to accomplish that.